Student Achievement, Five-year Graduation Rates & Retention

 Graduation Rates

-Graduation is also a critical component of the University's Strategic Plan 2014-19 as well as the primary focus of the University's Degree Completion Plan 2016.
+Graduation is also a critical component of the University’s Strategic Plan 2020-25 as well as the primary focus of the University's Degree Completion Plan 2016.
 In early 2016, each campus in the UNC System was tasked with submitting a plan to improve completion for all students so that the state of North Carolina will realize the economic, academic and civic advantages of a more educated workforce.

-The University set a six-year and eight-year graduation rate target at or above its peer institutions average and the UNC system average.
+The University set a six-year graduation rate target at or above its peer institutions average and the UNC system average.
 ECSU has progressed, with its graduation rate for first-time, full-time students remaining approximately 39% for the cohorts between Fall 2007 to Fall 2009.
 This is the same as the peer institutions average and 8 points below the UNC system average.

-ECSU Disaggregated 6-year Graduation Rates
+Table 12: ECSU Disaggregated 6-Year Graduation Rates

 Overall